 I'd driven past that certain Interstate off-ramp more times than I cared to count.
 This day was different.
 Something took control, guiding me down a winding southern byway to a place I'd buried beneath the shifting sands of time.
 I soon realized it was a journey I'd long anticipated.

-Waning summer had left a pall in the air, the place deserted except for a pigeon pecking at a cigarette butt, and a lone jogger bent over in a huff.
-A lazy water sprinkler did little more than cast slow motion rainbows against the sidewalk.
-If the campus had been a corpse, then I was a curious child peeking through the mortuary window.
+Waning summer had left a pall in the air, the place deserted except for a pigeon pecking at a cigarette butt and a lone jogger bent over in a huff.
+A lazy water sprinkler did little more than cast slow-motion rainbows against the sidewalk.
+If the campus had been a corpse, I was a curious child peeking through the mortuary window.
 A horn honking behind me broke my trance.

 Just off campus, I found what had drawn me—a barroom catering to college students.
 It caused my broken crux of faded memory to flash like southern lightning.
 After a gasp of humid breath, I wheeled into the parking lot.

 Except for a coat of garish paint, the building was little changed.
 The same railing of rusted steel surrounded the parking lot with pea gravel and broken oyster shells.
-Faded warehouses framed either side.
+Faded warehouses were framed on either side.
 Mike's Place flashed in purple and gold lettering from a neon sign.
-For a moment, I thought I was at the wrong place.
-But only for a moment.
+For a moment, I thought I was at the wrong place—but only for a moment.

 Silence returned me to reality when I reached the black-painted door.
 Light-headed from the heat, or maybe suffocating demons from my past, I grabbed the handle and pulled.
 Icy refrigerated air blasted my face.
 Engulfing me in a dry wave, it sent a chill down my neck, reviving memories of many sweltering southern summers.